term7/MacOS-Privacy-and-Security-Enhancements/04_SpoofMAC/README.md

-# 02 - Why install SpoofMAC?
+# 02 - Why install SpoofMAC

 *"The MAC address is a unique identifier tied to your physical Network Interface (Wired Ethernet or Wi-Fi) and could of course be used to track you if it is not randomized."*

 (The Hitchhiker's Guide to Online Anonymity)

-*"I made SpoofMac because changing your MAC address in Mac OS X is harder than it should be.
+*"I made SpoofMAC because changing your MAC address in Mac OS X is harder than it should be.
 The biggest annoyance is that the Wi-Fi card (Airport) needs to be manually disassociated from any connected networks in order for the change to be applied correctly.
 Doing this manually every time is tedious and lame."*

-(Feross Aboukhadijeh / Maker of SpoofMac)
+(Feross Aboukhadijeh / Maker of SpoofMAC)

 To spoof your MAC address is especially recommended if you are working on a laptop using public Wifi, in order to mitigate tracking methods that identify and track your devices MAC address.